What it does: Commercial construction

 From the Employer:

 "We are a multi award winning, privately owned commercial construction company active in all sectors of the industry.
-With a turnover in excess of $600 million and over 330 full time employees, we operate throughout the east coast of Australia and overseas.
+With a turnover in excess of $1 billion and over 500 full time employees, we operate throughout the east coast of Australia and overseas.
 Our head office is located in Melbourne with offices in Sydney, Brisbane and Canberra.

 In 2016 we were awarded National Commercial Master Builder of the Year by Master Builders Australia and for the second year running (2016, 2017), we have been awarded Master Builder of the Year in Victoria.